Guidance for Industry: Food Allergen Labeling Exemption Petitions and Notifications

 Under 21 CFR part 25, all applications or petitions requesting agency action require the preparation of an environmental assessment or a claim of categorical exclusion.
 Please contact FDA for further information related to the FDA’s regulations in 21 CFR part 25 regarding the procedural provisions under the National Environmental Policy Act of 1969.

 A petition for a labeling exemption must contain scientific evidence showing that the ingredient does not cause an allergic response that poses a risk to human health under section 403 of the FD&C Act.
 Appendix 1 contains a detailed discussion of FDA’s thinking on what constitutes an allergic response that poses a risk to human health.
-In general, we consider any objective allergic reaction as an “allergic response that poses a risk to human health” in evaluating the scientific evidence presented in petitions requesting labeling exemptions for specific ingredients.
+In general, we consider any of the possible objective allergic reactions as an “allergic response that poses a risk to human health” in evaluating the scientific evidence presented in petitions requesting labeling exemptions for specific ingredients.
 In addition, subjective reactions that are associated with objective reactions at higher doses or that are of sufficient severity to stop a dose escalation study also may be considered allergic responses that pose a risk to human health.
 If subjective reactions were observed or recorded in a clinical study, we recommend that the petition include a discussion of how those data were used, or why they were not used.
 There are two types of scientific evidence that can generally be used, along with consumer exposure data, to demonstrate this: clinical testing (either in vivo or in vitro) and risk modeling.

 A. Consumer Exposure